gitmehedi/odoo-certification-preparation/README.md

 > Explanation: So option 1 is correct.

-Question 8: If the product (Wood Polish) has an expiration date, how can you control it in the stock?
+**Question 8: If the product (Wood Polish) has an expiration date, how can you control it in the stock?**

 1. By define a Tracking option on the product and set the Expiration Time, Odoo will count the time based on the current date and it could be changed then stored.
 2. By adding the Expiration Date on the stored units from On Hand quantitties
 3. By define a Tracking option on the product and set the Expiration Time, Odoo will count the time based on the current date only then store it.

 > Explanation: User can set Expiration Time from individual product and set the expiration duration, and it will effect on product receiving when purchase a product.
 So option 1 is correct.

-Question 9: Can you allocate the Landed Cost based on the Product Weight?
+**Question 9: Can you allocate the Landed Cost based on the Product Weight?**

 1. No, it could be allocated only equally or by cost
 2. Yes, be select the option and add the weight on the weight field on the Landed Cost line
 3. Yes, by selecting the option on the Landed Cost line, and define the product weight on the inventory tab on the Product form

 > Explanation: Yes, user can allocate landed cost depending on product weight, so option 3 is correct.

-Question 10: If you confirmed a Sales Order with a Product, will it affect the Forecasted quantity of this product?
+**Question 10: If you confirmed a Sales Order with a Product, will it affect the Forecasted quantity of this product?**

-1. yes, once the Sale is confirmed
+1. Yes, once the Sale is confirmed
 2. Yes, but only if the quantity is Reserved from the stock
 3. No, the Forecasted quantity will be updated only when the ordered quantity is moved the stock

 > Explanation: yes, it will affect the forecasted quantity when confirm a order.
 So 2 is correct

-Question 11: Which of the below transactions will not affect the Product Forecasted quantity?
+**Question 11: Which of the below transactions will not affect the Product Forecasted quantity?**

 1. Confirming a Sales Order with enough quantity on Hand
 2. Confirming a Purchase for this product